ank247/BlockChain/README.md

                                         Peers => Peer1: Owner
                                                  Peer2: Government(Income Tax department)

-        The rental agreement made 100% in one name and rental agreement shared equally by %age among
+        The rental agreement made 100% in one name and rental agreement shared equally by %age among the partner, with shared equally %age signed by Owner for total sum income tax of rent, and, submitting 100% in one name to income tax for the same tax incurred by Owner, will provide Tenants to make budget of:

+                 100% of rent + (minimal amount without Tax that could be taken)*(n-1)

+         where, n = total partners incuded in business